wow13524/c-bad-sphere-tracer/README.md

 # C Bad Sphere Tracer

 This is a project I've been working on since I started learning C in order to have a better grasp on the language.
 This code implements a rudimentary sphere tracer written in pure C with the goal of being able to render images within a reasonable amount of time on a Raspberry Pi 4 Revision 4.

+The rendering methods have been reworked over time.
+Currently, scenes are rendered using a Monte Carlo method with Russian Roulette termination.
+The code has been written to run on devices other than solely a Raspberry Pi 4 Revision 4, although all example renders were generated on such one.
+Scenes can be rendered directly to the terminal using ANSI color codes, or to .ppm, which can then be converted to .png using [Netpbm's `pnmtopng`](https://netpbm.sourceforge.net/).
+The `pnmtopng` program is automatically compiled upon the first `make png` and is then reused for subsequent runs.

 Some example renders are included below.

 ## Implemented Features
 - Multithreading
 - Monte Carlo method
 - Render to terminal (full color)
 - Render to .ppm
-- Render to .png (depends on [Netpbm's `pnmtopng`](https://netpbm.sourceforge.net/), included in this repository precompiled for RPi4)
+- Render to .png
 - Solid diffuse color
 - Reflection
 - Refraction